59de44955ebd/twitter-to-bsky/README.md

 * "Mastodon Access Token" is an access token that you can create in the Mastodon web app via Settings -> Development -> New application.

 ### Bluesky settings
-* "Bluesky Handle" is your full handle, including ".bsky.social".
+* "Bluesky Handle" is your full handle (including ".bsky.social", if this applies).
 * "Bluesky App Password" is **not** your main Bluesky password, but instead a so called "app password", in the Bluesky web app navigate to Settings -> Advanced -> App Passwords and create a new app password with a single click, then copy it and paste it into this field and save the changes.

 ## Screenshots